Torus fibrations and localization of index II: An index theory for complete Riemannian manifolds

 The index has the following deformation invariance.
 Let $\{D_t\}$ $(|t|<\epsilon)$ be a one-parameter family of degree-one formally self-adjoint first-order elliptic differential operators on $W$ with principal symbols $\{\sigma_t\}$. \begin{assumption} \begin{itemize} \item Each $D_t$ and $\sigma_t$ satisfy Assumption~\ref{assumption for operator} for common $\lambda_0$ and $V$. \item On each compact subset of $M$ the coefficients of $D_t$ are $C^\infty$ convergent to those of $D_0$ as $t\to 0$. \end{itemize} \end{assumption} We do not assume that the propagation speed is uniform with respect to $t$.

-We will show the following theorem in Section~\ref{proof of index theory}. \begin{theorem} Under Assumption~\ref{global continuity} $\ind D_t$ is constant with respect to $t$. \end{theorem} \begin{remark}{\rm So far we are fixing $M$ and $W$.
+Given the essentially self-adjointness as above a standard argument implies: \begin{theorem} Under Assumption~\ref{global continuity} $\ind D_t$ is constant with respect to $t$. \end{theorem} A proof is given in the end of Appendix~\ref{proof of index theory}. \begin{remark}{\rm So far we are fixing $M$ and $W$.
 In Section~\ref{gluing} we will formulate a deformation for which $M$ and $W$ can vary.
 We give a proof of Theorem~\ref{deformation invariance} so that it can be directly generalized to this case.
 The generalization immediately implies an excision property of index for complete Riemannian manifolds. } \end{remark}